-Here the subscript ``cal'' indicates the calibrated/corrected values, while the subscript ``sm'' indicates the measured values for the spurious modulation that are included in the calibration maps.
-In the end, to obtain an optimal sensitivity for each event, an optimal weight, $w_\textrm{k}$, to the Stokes parameters is applied \cite{DiMarco22,Kislat15}:
+Here, the subscript ``cal'' denotes the calibrated/corrected values, while the subscript ``sm'' denotes the measured values of the spurious modulation included in the calibration maps.
+In the end, to obtain an optimal sensitivity for each event, an optimal weight, $w_\textrm{k}$, to the Stokes parameters is applied \cite{DiMarco22, Kislat15}:

-In the case of GPD's data, the best weight is provided by the track's ellipticity $\alpha = (TL-TW)/(TL+TW)$ with $TL$ the track's length and $TW$ the track's width.
+In the case of GPD's data, the best weight is provided by the track's ellipticity $\alpha = (TL-TW)/(TL+TW)$, with $TL$ the track's length and $TW$ the track's width.
 In particular, as demonstrated in Ref.~\cite{DiMarco22}, the best polarimetric sensitivity is obtained by using $w_k = \alpha_k^{0.75}$.
-This weighted analysis requires a statistical approach that differs slightly from the unweighted one, as described in Refs.~\cite{DiMarco22,Kislat15}.
-Hereafter, the uncertainties and sensitivities are reported for the weighted analysis, but the unweighted case can be simply obtained by just setting $w_\textrm{k}=1$.
+This weighted analysis requires a statistical approach that differs slightly from the unweighted one, as described in Refs.~\cite{DiMarco22, Kislat15}.
+Hereafter, the uncertainties and sensitivities are reported for the weighted analysis, but the unweighted case can be obtained simply by setting $w_\textrm{k}=1$.
 The uncertainties on the normalized Stokes parameters, $q=Q/I$ and $u=U/I$, are given by:

 where $\mu$ is the modulation factor (the measured polarization by a detector in response to a 100\% polarized source) \cite{DiMarco22b}, and $W_2=\sum_{\textrm{k}} w_\textrm{k}^2$.
 For the unweighted case, $I$ and $W_2$ are both equal to the number of counts, $N$, so the term $W_2/I^2$ is equal to 1/$N$.
 Because of this, it is possible to define $N_\textrm{eff}=I^2/W_2$.
-Thus, in the weighted analysis, an effective number of counts $N_\textrm{eff}$ is used for statistical purposes, instead of the total number of counts, $N$, used in the unweighted approach. $Q$ and $U$ are not fully independent parameters because the polarization degree, $P$, is defined between 0 and 1; thus, a Pearson linear correlation coefficient has to be estimated in addition to $\sigma_q$ and $\sigma_u$ \cite{DiMarco22,Kislat15}:
+Thus, in the weighted analysis, an effective number of counts, $N_\textrm{eff}$, is used for statistical purposes, instead of the total number of counts, $N$, as in the unweighted approach. $Q$ and $U$ are not fully independent parameters because the polarization degree, $P$, is defined between 0 and 1; thus, a Pearson linear correlation coefficient has to be estimated in addition to $\sigma_q$ and $\sigma_u$ \cite{DiMarco22, Kislat15}:

 where $P$ and $\phi_0$ are the polarization degree and the polarization angle: